semibroiled/news-topic-aggregator/README.md

 To change the query language, use the !setlang command.
 Type en for English or de for German.

 Application Defaults to English.

+### HuggingFace Model Settings

+To change the model used for summarization, use !sethf command.

+Application Defaults to Barts CNN Model.

 ### Application Settings